davanstrien/hfjobs/docs/quickstart.md

 ## Working with Different Hardware

 So far we've been using the default CPU hardware.
-The real power of hfjobs comes from accessing GPUs and TPUs with a simple flag.
+The real power of hfjobs comes from accessing GPUs (or TPUs) with a simple flag.

 ### Run on GPU